 Pink Floyd’s 1973 album The Dark Side Of The Moon is arguably the most recognizable album in rock and roll history.
 Spending a record-breaking 741 weeks on the US top albums Billboard charts, the release cemented Pink Floyd’s reputation as the premiere art rock band of a generation.

-Remarkably, the live set matches the album closely.
-With a handful of differences, including a spacey jam instead of “On The Run” and some church-like organ progressions instead of “The Great Gig In The Sky,” it’s interesting to see how this music evolved from a live performance in Portsmouth, UK to one of the most well-known albums of all time, just a little over a year later.
+The live set matches the album closely.
+With a handful of differences, including a spacey jam instead of “On The Run” and some church-like organ progressions instead of “The Great Gig In The Sky”, it’s interesting to see how the music evolved from a live performance in Portsmouth, UK to one of the most well-known albums of all time, just a little over a year later.

 Also remarkable is that a full recording of the show exists!
 Not only that, but it’s on YouTube.
-Feast your ears on the first-ever live take on The Dark Side Of The Moon below:
+Feast your ears on the first-ever full live performance on The Dark Side Of The Moon below:

 Pink Floyd – The Dark Side Of The Moon (first-ever live performance)